umbraperf/umbraperf/README.md

 Uninstall conflicting versions first.

+### rust

+Rust with Cargo is required.
+Cargo is automatically installed on using the standard Rust package.
+Required version: 1.61.0

 ### node.js

 To have a specific version of node, we use the **Node Version Manager (nvm)**.